schmuecker/how-to-build/README.md

 ### ... desktop apps for existing websites

 [nativefier](https://github.com/nativefier/nativefier) lets you generate an Electron app from a website.
 It gives you control over a lot of Electron features via its CLI.
-If nativefier isn't enough for you, have a look at the section [How to build desktop apps that interact with native APIs](#-desktop-apps-that-interact-with-native-apis).
+If nativefier isn't enough for you, have a look at the section ["How to build desktop apps that interact with native APIs"](#-desktop-apps-that-interact-with-native-apis).

 ### ... desktop apps that interact with native APIs